palvarez89/palvarez89.github.io/cv.md

 Remote Execution clients (Bazel, RECC, BuildStream) and servers (Buildbarn, Buildfarm, BuildGrid).

-- Architected and initiated initial implementation of the project.
+- Architected and started initial implementation of the project.
 - Created a test suite to check API stability of Bazel remote execution, against the 3 most used Remote Execution implementations.
 - Used Amazon EKS with Terraform to run the services and tests on